By Dr. Kevin Dean, President & CEO, Tennessee Nonprofit Network

 Of course, there are other scenarios where this might be necessary.
 Perhaps the issue involves the Executive Director directly, making a direct conversation feel about as comfortable as wearing a wool sweater on a hot summer day.
 Or maybe you’ve truly exhausted all other options, and your concerns are bouncing around the organization like a lost email in cyberspace.

 If the situation poses a significant risk to the organization’s stability, reputation, or ability to fulfill its mission, and it’s clear the Executive Director isn’t addressing it, it might be time to call in the cavalry (aka, the Board).
 And by “significant risk,” I don’t mean disliking your boss because of personality conflicts.
 That’s interpersonal stuff that has no business at the board level.
-I don’t mean disagreeing with how a program is rolled out, unless it’s dangerous or unethical.
+“Significant risk” also doesn’t mean disagreeing with how a program is rolled out, unless it’s dangerous or unethical.
 And I certainly don’t mean issues that you don’t have the full picture of.
 Stories are not facts.
-What I do mean by “significant risk” is your boss putting people’s lives in danger, creating a hostile workplace by having sexual discussions, stealing from the organization, or using racist language to describe your clients.
+What I do mean by “significant risk” is your boss putting people’s lives in danger like creating a hostile workplace by having sexual discussions, stealing from the organization, or using racist language to describe your clients.

-• Significant organizational risk: If the issue poses a serious threat to the organization’s financial stability, reputation, or ability to fulfill its mission, and it’s clear the Executive Director isn’t addressing it.
+- Significant organizational risk: If the issue poses a serious threat to the organization’s financial stability, reputation, or ability to fulfill its mission, and it’s clear the Executive Director isn’t addressing it.
+Caveat: Just because you disagree on a strategy doesn’t mean that it’s a significant risk.

 When it’s usually NOT appropriate:

-• Lack of evidence: If you have concerns but no concrete evidence, it might be difficult to convince the board to take action.
+- Lack of evidence: If you have concerns but no concrete evidence, it might be difficult to convince the board to take action.
 Gather documentation and be prepared to present a clear and compelling case.
+Don’t forget: Feelings aren’t facts.

 When the Elevator is Still Your Best Bet